-The MEDSAC mentoring programme for doctors helps support your progress towards accreditation after initial training.
+The MEDSAC mentoring programme for clinicians helps support your progress towards accreditation after initial training.

 When you join the programme you are paired with an experienced MEDSAC-accredited doctor, who will review your next four cases and offer feedback, advice and support.